-1. Obtain the written internal control policy Ohio Rev. Code § 2925.03(F)(2)(a) requires.
+1. Obtain the written internal control policy Ohio Rev. Code §2925.03(F)(2)(a) requires.
 The policy should address the law enforcement agency's use and disposition of all drug fine moneys received, and require using detailed financial records of the receipts of the fine moneys, the general types of expenditures made of this fine money, and the specific amount of each general type of expenditure.

 The policy shall not provide for or permit the identification of any specific expenditure made for an ongoing investigation.
-All financial records of receipts and expenditures by the law enforcement agency are considered public records open for inspection.
+All financial records of receipts and general type of expenditures by the law enforcement agency are considered public records open for inspection.

 - 2. Review the written internal control policy for the appropriate elements noted in step 1 above.
 (If we reviewed the policy in a prior audit, scan for changes and document in the permanent file.) - 3.
-Determine if the law enforcement agency implemented the written internal control policy and has complied with the provisions pertaining to the use and disposition of drug fine moneys received, keeping of detailed financial records, allowability of expenditures made, and any limitations on the amount of each general type of expenditure.

-We should test this via procedures we use to determine if controls have been implemented.
+Determine if the law enforcement agency implemented the written internal control policy and has complied with the provisions pertaining to the use and disposition of drug fine moneys received, keeping of detailed financial records, allowability of expenditures made, and any limitations on the amount of each general type of expenditure. - We should test this via procedures we use to determine if controls have been implemented.
 These might include a walk-through and scanning a few disbursements and the related documentation and financial records.
-See AOSAM 30500.4568.

-4. An additional fine imposed under Ohio Rev. Code § 2929.18(B)(4) does not require distribution to LET funds under Ohio Rev. Code § 2925.03(F).

-Instead, fines imposed under Ohio Rev. Code §2929.18(B)(4) must be used as provided in Ohio Rev. Code § 2925.03(H).
-This section requires fines to be used solely for the support of one or more eligible community addiction programs.
-Determine if any such fines existed and were spent according to Ohio Rev. Code § 2925.03(H).

-- 5. Obtain the bank accounts and support documentation representing LET fund activity established by the prosecuting attorney and by the sheriff. - 6.
+See AOSAM 30500.68. - 4.
+Fines imposed under Ohio Rev. Code §2929.18(B)(54) must be used as provided in Ohio Rev. Code §2925.03(H).
+However, these fines should not be recorded in the LET fund.
+This section requires fines to be used solely for the support of one or more eligible community addiction services providersprograms.
+Determine if any such fines existed and were spent from the applicable fund according to Ohio Rev. Code §2925.03(H). - 5.
+Obtain the bank accounts and support documentation representing LET fund activity established by the prosecuting attorney and by the sheriff. - 6.
 Test the bank reconciliation. - Foot the reconciliation. - Agree the bank balance per the reconciliation to the bank account statement balance. - Scan reconciling items for reasonableness.
-Trace any relatively large outstanding checks or deposits in transit to subsequent bank deposits or the date on which outstanding checks subsequently cleared the bank.

-- Agree the book balance per the reconciliation to the LET fund accounting record's balance. - 7.
+Trace any relatively large outstanding checks or deposits in transit to subsequent bank deposits or the date on which outstanding checks subsequently cleared the bank. - Agree the book balance per the reconciliation to the LET fund accounting record's balance. - 7.
 Scan disbursements for any unusual items. - 8.
-This step applies to both drug fines (Ohio Rev. Code § 2925.03(F)(1) and forfeited money (Ohio Rev. Code § 2981.13(B)(4)(b)).

-Scan selected LET fund disbursements and supporting documentation (e.g. invoices, etc.) to determine if they were used only for the following purposes (Ohio Rev. Code § 2981.13(C)(2)(a)):

-- protracted or complex investigations or prosecutions, - to provide reasonable technical training or expertise, - to provide matching funds to obtain federal grants to aid law enforcement, - in support of DARE programs or other programs designed to educate adults or children with respect to the dangers associated with the use of drugs of abuse, - to pay the costs of emergency actions taken under Ohio Rev. Code § 3745.13 relative to operating an illegal methamphetamine laboratory if the forfeited property or money involved was that of a person responsible for operating the laboratory, - or other law enforcement purposes that the superintendent of the state highway patrol, department of public safety, prosecutor, county sheriff, legislative authority, department of taxation, Ohio casino control commission, board of township trustees, or board of park commissioners determines appropriate. - The funds must not be used to meet the operating costs of the prosecuting attorney or sheriff (Ohio Rev. Code §2981.13(C)(2)(c)).
+Scan selected LET fund disbursements and supporting documentation (e.g. invoices, etc.) to determine if they were used only for the purposes described above.
+Note: This step applies to both drug fines (Ohio Rev. Code §2925.03(F)(1) and forfeited money (Ohio Rev. Code §2981.13(B)(4)(b)). - a.
+We require only a low level of assurance from this testing.
+Select sample sizes accordingly, or use high dollar testing if it is more efficient and provides greater coverage. - 9.
+Determine if the prosecuting attorney and sheriff have adopted a written internal control policy addressing the use of moneys received from contraband as required by Ohio Rev. Code \$2981.13(C)(2)(a).
+Test costs selected in Step 8 above and ensure forfeited monies from drug related cases have been expended only in accordance with the written internal control policy adopted. - 10.
+Determine if moneys from the sale of contraband were disbursed to the appropriate agency or fund as indicated in the internal control policy.

-The funds' use is also subject to the written internal control policy described in Step 1 above.
+The LET funds' use is also subject to the written internal control policy described in Step 1 above.
 If transactions do not comply with the policy, we should cite noncompliance with the policy.